devanshuraj2050/Academic-Subject-Performance-Sheet/README.md

 # Academic Subject Performance Sheet 📘

-This is a simple Excel-based project I created to analyze the academic performance of students across five subjects.
-The goal was to build an **automated report card** that not only calculates totals and averages but also visualizes the data through graphs and highlights using conditional formatting.
+This is an Excel-based project developed to analyze the academic performance of students across five subjects.
+The objective was to create an **automated report card** that calculates totals, averages, grades, and ranks, and presents the data visually using charts and conditional formatting.

 ---

 ## ✨ Objective

-To create an easy-to-use performance sheet that automatically calculates marks, grades, and ranks, and represents them visually using charts.
+To design an easy-to-use performance sheet that automatically computes key academic metrics and represents them visually for clear and effective analysis.

 ---

 ## 🧰 Tools Used

-- Microsoft Excel
+- **Microsoft Excel**
   - Formulas
   - Conditional Formatting
   - Charts (Bar, Pie, Column)